kvosbur/SubRedditBackgroundImages/README.md

 # SubRedditBackgroundImages
 The idea behind this is to make a program that cycles through and sets your desktop background based off of popular wallpapers submitted to a subreddit of your choice.
+This program will also try to combine portrait photos together to match your aspect ratio of your device so that the image is never cut off and looks awesome.

+ It will also gather up popular weekly images and save them into a folder to be used for a lockscreen slideshow if that is what is wanted.

 # Important
  - This program does NOT work on anything other than Windows, since it uses Windows specific